Welcome to the Drama and Theatre Studies Department

-Ms A Thorpe – Head of Drama and Theatre Studies
+Ms A Thorpe – Subject Leader: Drama & Theatre Studies / Director of Arts

 “There is no world without theatre, our society is absolutely saturated with drama.”

 Drama challenges our perceptions about the world we live in and ourselves.
 The aim is that all learners are stimulated into new insights and understandings through the safe and creative context of building the world of a play as: performers, directors and designers of theatre.
 Through studying Drama, students should be equipped with the cultural capital and confidence to succeed in a competitive world, as engaged and informed theatre spectators.
 An integral aim is to provide knowledge as a foundation for building practical skills in making, performing and appreciating the value that theatre holds in society.
 Knowledge provides learners with access to the wide range of plays that they will encounter from different time periods and the study of key theatrical styles helps students to understand the frameworks from which practitioners of theatre communicate meaning to an audience.
 The choice of theatre that pupils encounter is underpinned by the objective for young people to engage and empathise with those outside their own social and cultural experience.
 As students grow in confidence, knowledge and skill as collaborative theatre makers, they should be equipped to express their own creative ideas effectively through the medium of drama.
 Embedded throughout the curriculum is the opportunity to build both personal and academic qualities, which will empower students to succeed not only in drama but also into their next steps beyond school life.

 Students follow the AQA GCSE Drama specification

 GCSE drama provides the opportunity to explore a range of skills involved in creating and performing drama.
 This includes the creation of original work, as well as exploring plays written by other people, within class and through attending live professional theatre.

 Understanding Drama – Written Exam: 1 hour 45 mins (40% of GCSE)